AvanindraBose/Hate_Crime/README.md

 Impact: Empowered researchers, policymakers, and the public with data-driven insights into hate crime trends and patterns.

-Presentation: Delivered the hate crime dashboard to [mention audience], receiving positive feedback for its usability and effectiveness.

 Future: Expanding the dashboard's features to include real-time updates and additional context for deeper analysis.